yong318585/flutter-chart/README.md

 );
 ```

-Chart has its own default dart and light themes, that switch depending on `Theme.of(context).brightness` value.
+Chart has its own default dark and light themes that switch depending on `Theme.of(context).brightness` value.
 You can supply your own theme, but then you would have to handle switching yourself.
 See [ChartTheme](https://github.com/regentmarkets/flutter-chart/blob/dev/lib/src/theme/chart_theme.dart) for more info.